marcinjahn/technology-notebook/src/docs/programming/javascript/angular/components.md

 The `selector` property is actually not just the way to name the component.
 It is a specifier of where to render it.
 It's kind of similar to Kubernetes' Service object and its `selector`, which specifies where to send the traffic.
-I know that this analogy is a bit of a stretch.

 Most often we just specify our own tag for the component.